apostrophecms/docs/docs/guide/development-setup.md

 export APOS_MONGODB_URI="mongodb+srv://username:pa%24%24word@mycluster.1234x.mongodb.net/YOUR-PROJECT-NAME?retryWrites=true&w=majority"
 ```

-For offline local development, you can install the MongoDB community edition server.
+For offline local development, is to use Docker to host the server.
+You can follow our instructions [here](/guide/dockerized-mongodb.md) and then skip to the next [section](/guide/development-setup.md#installing-the-apostrophe-cli).
 By default, Apostrophe attempts to connect to the database using the connection string `mongodb://localhost:27017/<project-shortName>` where the `shortName` is set in the project `app.js` file.
-The community edition server uses this port, so no changes are needed.
+The Docker tutorial sets the MongoDB container up to use this port, so no changes are needed.

+The final option, also for local development, is to install the MongoDB community edition server.
+As with the Docker container, the community edition server uses port 27017 and Apostrophe will connect to the MongoDB instance without any additional changes.

 **The following steps are only required if you intend to develop on a locally hosted MongoDB instance.**